milaurila/contig-overlap-graphs/README.md

 ## Results

+_Program run on full, non-reduced graph.
+Only duplicate edges have been removed from the original data set._

 Plain text file `results.dat` in the `results` directory contains output from the program in order: node degree distribution, number of components, component size distribution.
 Separated by blank line.

 Algorithm wall time (excluding plotting): 6 minutes 25 seconds (on system below).